Matt Ryan Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Matchup vs. Carolina

-- In 10 matchups against the Panthers, Ryan averaged 305.2 passing yards per game, 22.7 yards higher than his over/under for Sunday.
+- Ryan averaged 305.2 passing yards per game in 10 matchups against the Panthers, 22.7 yards more than his over/under for Sunday.

-- Ryan threw a touchdown pass eight times and multiple TDs in six of those games against the Panthers.
+- Ryan threw a touchdown pass eight times and multiple TDs in six of those outings against the Panthers.

 - Note: Ryan's stats vs. Panthers date back to 2016.

-- The 216.4 passing yards the Panthers give up per game makes them the NFL's third-ranked pass defense this season.
+- The Panthers are allowing 216.4 passing yards per game this year, the NFL's third-ranked pass defense.

-- The Panthers have given up 11 passing TDs this season (1.6 per game), ranking them 12th among NFL defenses.
+- At 1.6 passing TDs allowed per game, the Panthers defense is ranked 12th in the league.

 Recent Performances